 Despite these contributions, their studies still warrant some improvements.
-From the structural perspective, Andrien et al. and Cho et al. took a combat entity to be a whole physical and cognitive part.^{17,19} Specifically, modeling of a combat entity is not decomposable any further; this means that the combat entity model performs all activities, such as moving, sensing, or decision making, in one integrated model.
+From the structural perspective, Andrien et al. and Cho et al. took a combat entity to be a whole physical and cognitive part.
+17,19 Specifically, modeling of a combat entity is not decomposable any further; this means that the combat entity model performs all activities, such as moving, sensing, or decision making, in one integrated model.
 In this case, each activity is processed in one state of the combat entity model.
 Since the model can simulate only one state at a certain time and processes all the states sequentially, it cannot perform multiple activities concurrently.
 Moreover, this unified modeling method for a combat entity has a weakness in flexibility of model composition.
 For instance, if a modeler wants to improve an alternative evasive tactic for a submarine, he/she must modify the submarine DEVS model wholly, not partially.

 This is the typical misuse of the DEVS formalism.
-In contrast, Moreno et al. divided an air defense unit model into detection radar, tracking radar, and missile models,18 and Park et al. departmentalized a combat entity depending on physical and logical attributes.20 activities.
-However, unfortunately, Moreno et al. oversimplified a combat entity model - their DEVS model did not explain how to approach the target or how to launch weapons.18 Park et al. also modeled a combat entity with minimum-level tactical activities despite separation of a logical part from the whole model.20 As a consequence of oversimplifying descriptions, the combat entity model can simulate only a very low variability of the engagement scenarios, which gives rise to some insufficiencies related to the realism of an engagement scenario.
+In contrast, Moreno et al. divided an air defense unit model into detection radar, tracking radar, and missile models, 18 and Park et al. departmentalized a combat entity depending on physical and logical attributes.
+20

+In terms of the model behavior, some researchers could not tactically describe a combat entity.
+Engagement-level combat modeling needs to describe logical activities such as decision, command, and control as well as physical activities.
+However, unfortunately, Moreno et al. oversimplified a combat entity model - their DEVS model did not explain how to approach the target or how to launch weapons.
+18 Park et al. also modeled a combat entity with minimum-level tactical activities despite separation of a logical part from the whole model.20 As a consequence of oversimplifying descriptions, the combat entity model can simulate only a very low variability of the engagement scenarios, which gives rise to some insufficiencies related to the realism of an engagement scenario.
 Additionally, it is difficult for anyone but the modeler to understand oversimplified models exactly.
-On the other hand, Andrien et al. and Cho et al. proposed good modeling approaches for describing model behaviors.^{17,19} The former defined a set of tasks allowing the goal, and their execution is represented by a DEVS atomic model; the latter described an engagement scenario using the unified modeling language (UML) before DEVS modeling.9
+On the other hand, Andrien et al. and Cho et al. proposed good modeling approaches for describing model behaviors.
+17,19 The former defined a set of tasks allowing the goal, and their execution is represented by a DEVS atomic model; the latter described an engagement scenario using the unified modeling language (UML) before DEVS modeling.9 and to overcome these disadvantages and suggest some empirical results.